facebook/react/compiler/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/validate-no-set-state-in-render-uncalled-function-with-mutable-range-is-valid.expect.md

   const logEvent = useLogging(props.appId);
   const [currentStep, setCurrentStep] = useState(0);

+  // onSubmit gets the same mutable range as `logEvent`, since that is called
+  // later. however, our validation uses direct aliasing to track function
+  // expressions which are invoked, and understands that this function isn't
+  // called during render:
   const onSubmit = (errorEvent) => {
-    // 2. onSubmit inherits the mutable range of logEvent logEvent(errorEvent);
-    // 3. this call then triggers the ValidateNoSetStateInRender check incorrectly, even though
-    //    onSubmit is not called during render (although it _could_ be, if OtherComponent does so.
-    //    but we can't tell without x-file analysis) setCurrentStep(1);
+    logEvent(errorEvent);
+    setCurrentStep(1);
   };